-The Licensing Staff are required to enter the date that the request for the out of state CBC in CCATS and on the AP Log.
-Follow up with the applicant/employee will continue until the out of state clearances are completed.
+The Licensing Staff are to request that proof of the request for the out of state CBC has been completed and continue to follow up with the applicant/employee until the out of state clearances are completed.
 If the CBC information is not obtained within the 45 day period, the Regional Manager/designee will discuss with central licensing staff and the Office of the Attorney General to determine appropriate follow up action.